 The Grenfell tower tragedy, following its retrofit, shows all of us that competency should be tested for individuals working on all types of buildings, regardless of age, and the CIOB now has a blue print to follow this through.
 Such schemes, however, will only be sustainable if there is recognition for the value they add and a demand for individuals to complete them.
 In building conservation, that demand exists and is steadily increasing.
 For the rest of the sector, its needs to wise up and recognise the advantages of competency schemes in driving up quality.

-Find out more about quality in the conservation, adaptation and maintenance of the built environment at the CIOB’s upcoming conference in Westminster on Tuesday 30th April.
+Find out more about quality in the conservation, adaptation, and maintenance of the built environment at the CIOB’s upcoming conference in Westminster on Tuesday 28th April 2020.